 The ReqParkedOrderAction method is used to place a parked cancellation order and the corresponding response method is OnRspParkedOrderAction.

-The ReqRemoveParkedOrder method is used to delete a parked order, which is submitted but not triggered.
+The ReqRemoveParkedOrder method is used to delete a submitted but not triggered parked order.

-The ReqRemoveParkedOrderAction method is used to delete a parked cancellation order, which is submitted but not triggered.
+The ReqRemoveParkedOrderAction method is used to delete a submitted but not triggered parked cancellation order.

 The ReqQryParkedOrder and ReqQryParkedOrderAction methods are used to query parked orders and parked cancellation orders.
 Their response methods are OnRspQryParkedOrder and OnRspQryParkedOrderAction.

 After a parked order or parked cancellation order is triggered, the order turns into a regular order.
-The processing is exactly the same with regular order insertion or order cancellation.
+The processing is exactly the same as regular order insertion or order cancellation.
 So far, after a parked order is triggered, the order reference of the submitted order is generated by CTP and cannot be controlled by client programs.

 Cancel an Order